Leodis-Software/rn-company-search-app/README.md

 Input validation has been implemented on the company search page using Angular Reactive Forms.

-### Root Guards
+### Route Guards

-A Root Guard has been applied to the company details page (i.e. subsequent to click a search result).
+A Route Guard has been applied to the company details page (i.e. subsequent to click a search result).
 The implements a mock Login Page to authenticate the user.
 Cookies have been used to store the logged in state.
 Please clear the cookies for the site if you wish to retest the guard multiple times.

 ### Paging